 Some key dates in Germany history:

-1933 - Adolf Hitler, head of the National Socialist German Workers' (Nazi) Party, becomes chancellor.
+1933 - Adolf Hitler, head of the far-right Nazi Party, becomes chancellor.

 1957 - West Germany is a founding member of the European Economic Community, along with France, Italy, Belgium, the Netherlands and Luxembourg.

 1989 - Mass exodus of East Germans as Soviet bloc countries relax travel restrictions.
 Berlin Wall is torn down.